kevinlin311tw/caffe-cvprw15/README.md

     $ ./train_48.sh

+The Training process takes roughly 5~6 hours on a desktop with Geforce GTX Titian Black GPU.
-You will get your model named "KevinNet_CIFAR10_48_iter_xxxxxx.caffemodel"
+You will finally get your model named "KevinNet_CIFAR10_48_iter_xxxxxx.caffemodel"

-To use your trained model, modify your model path in "/matlab/caffe/matcaffe_init_KevinNet_CIFAR10_48.m":
+To use your model, modify your model path in "/matlab/caffe/matcaffe_init_KevinNet_CIFAR10_48.m":

 ```
-line#14  model_file = './examples/cvprw15-cifar10/YOUR_MODEL.caffemodel';
+line#14  model_file = './YOUR/MODEL/PATH.caffemodel';
 ```

-Launch matlab, run "demo.m" and enjoy it!
+Launch matlab, run "demo.m" and enjoy!

     >> demo